thekroomvroom/KryptonDOS/README.md

 - Ensure that **GCC** or **Clang** is installed.
 GCC is strongly recommended if you intend to use the automated build script.
 - Ensure that **Python 3** and the **PyUtil** Python library are installed.
 Python can be installed either through your distribution's package manager or downloaded from the official Python website.
 To install the PyUtil library, run `pip3 install pyutil` in the Terminal.
 - Compile `./dos/kry.c` manually either using Clang or GCC, or execute the automated build script `kry.sh`.
-Before running the script, ensure it has executable permissions by executing `chmod +x /path/to/kry.sh` in the Terminal.
+Before running the script, ensure it has executable permissions by executing `chmod +x /path/to/kry.sh` in the Terminal. -->

 ## Known Issues ⚠️

 - Certain commands documented in `manual.md` are not yet implemented and may not function as expected.
+- C launcher is not functional.

 ## Future Development Plans